arvimal/Corty/README.md

    4. python3-pymongo
    5. python3-graphql-server
    6. python3-graphene
-   7.

-Hence, it is imperative to have MongoDB running on localhost, listening on the default port `27017`.
+MongoDB has to be running on localhost (for now), listening on the default port `27017`.
+Splitting the database off, is something that should happen later.

 Install MongoDB from their opensource release page.
 Other distributions may refer their mode of package installation.